javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 sayHi();
 ```

 Because all `var` declarations are processed at the function start, we can reference them at any place.
-But variables are undefined until the assignments.
+But variables are undefined until they are explicitly defined.

 In both examples above `alert` runs without an error, because the variable `phrase` exists.
 But its value is not yet assigned, so it shows `undefined`.